unbit/uwsgi-docs/Reload.rst

 As always in the uWSGI project, there are more ways to accomplish the same result using different techiques.

-For very high-loaded sites, solutions like the `doc:Zerg` mode or the `doc:SubscriptionSystem` can be a better choice
+For very high-loaded sites, solutions like the :doc:`Zerg` mode or the :doc:`SubscriptionSystem` can be a better choice